 2 Step — Maps Settings overview

 The first thing you need to here is to create a Google Maps API key.
-You can create it by clicking on “here” and following the instruction.
-After you’ve created a key you’ll need to paste it to the API Key field.
+You can create it by clicking on the “here” link and following the instruction.
+After you’ve created a key you’ll need to paste it into the API Key field.

 The next option is the ability to Disable Google Maps API JS file.
 You need to enable this option if you already have a map created with the JetElements plugin.
 So, if you need to use the map from the JetEngine plugin instead of the map from the JetElements, then you need to enable this option.